ShuoYang-1998/Few_Shot_Distribution_Calibration/README.md

 ## Or you can directly download the extracted features/pretrained models from the link:
 https://drive.google.com/drive/folders/1IjqOYLRH0OwkMZo8Tp4EG02ltDppi61n?usp=sharing

-If you chose to download the extracted features, you are not required to download the dataset and train the network.
+***If you chose to download the extracted features, you are not required to download the dataset and train the network.
+If then, all you have to do to reproduce the results is to download the features and run evaluate_DC.py.
+(So easy, right? ^ - ^)

 After downloading the extracted features, please adjust your file path according to the code.